 “Here’s fine.”
 Izusa pulled back a chair to make room for Nan’s wheelchair at a strangely curved table.
 “What would you like?
 Something sweet?
 It’s a little early but they usually serve breakfast dishes all cycle.”

 The odd scene around her and quick change of pace may have been enough to blind Nan’s stomach before, but at the mention of food, it cried out in realization that it was empty.
 Completely empty.
 Mouthland experienced a flood of unseen proportions.

 Nan swallowed.
 “Pancakes and bacon?”

 “Sit tight, I’ll see what I can do.”
 Izusa gave Nan a light pat on the head.

 Food, Nan supposed, was universal.
 There were only so many ways one could cut, cook and display products.
 If one civilization was similar enough to the next, then a translation thingy, spell or not, wouldn’t really have trouble lining up one thing to its analogue.
 Or she

 A certain fuzziness sprouted in her head.
 Again the golden thread of whym waned in color within her reserves.
 She couldn’t literally see it, not through her eyes, but it still held the impression of color, almost offensively different than her own.
 If she pressed against it just so, she could probably push it out; it felt like the natural thing to do.

 Rather than give in to the urge to poke at the only thing allowing her to understand the local language, Nan kicked her leg out, wincing as it went too far, jarring her ankle against the chair in front of her.
 She winced.
 Fine, something that wasn’t physical then.
 She valued her bones more than her ability to hold on to a spell that could be redone.

 She occupied her senses with the varied signatures around her, feeling out Izusa’s weaving through the others.
 It wasn’t hard.
 Everyone else was a light breeze.
 The only ones that came to even a close comparison was her own and… Nan frowned.

-Faster than Nan could gasp, the vial erupted, smacking away her glance with a stinging sensation she felt outside her body.
+Faster than she could gasp, the vial erupted, smacking away her glance with a stinging sensation she felt outside her body.

 “That.”
 She prepped up her glasses.
 “Was quite rude of you.”